mrutten/mariadb/roles/mariadb/README.md

 Role Variables
 --------------

+A set of default variables is defined in defaults.
-Variables are defined in defaults.
+Distro specific variables are defined in vars.
+The playbook's variable distro specifies the distro vars being used.

 Dependencies
 ------------